Vaskar71/Huffman-File-Compressor-Desktop-App/README.md

 ## **1. Overview**

-The **Huffman Compression Tool** is a desktop application designed to compress and decompress plain text files using Huffman encoding—a lossless data compression algorithm.
+This **Huffman Compression Tool** is a desktop application designed to compress and decompress plain text files using Huffman encoding—a lossless data compression algorithm.
 This tool demonstrates practical applications of algorithm design, file I/O operations, error handling, and graphical user interface (GUI) development in Python.
 It is particularly useful for understanding how variable-length encoding can reduce file size based on character frequency.
-It's one of my most favourite algorithm , i really enjoyed devoloping this classic algorithm.
+It's one of my most favourite algorithm , i really enjoyed devoloping this classic masterpiece.

 ---